Vice President for International Affairs

 Phone: (812) 855-5021

-Zaret is also the Chief Executive Officer of IU International Consulting and Research, LLC, and a professor in the Department of Sociology at IU Bloomington with an adjunct appointment in the Department of History.
+Zaret is also the Manager and Chief Executive Officer of IU International Consulting and Research, LLC, and a professor in the Department of Sociology at IU Bloomington with an adjunct appointment in the Department of History.

 Prior to his position as vice president for international affairs, Zaret served as executive associate dean of the IU College of Arts and Sciences from 1999 to 2005, and as interim dean of the College in 2006 and again in 2010–11.
 He has held positions as senior advisor to the Provost and director of undergraduate and graduate studies for the Department of Sociology.
 Zaret joined the IU faculty in 1977.